-The 10 best tennis games ever
+The 10 best tennis video games ever to play during Wimbledon

 By the time of the home micro, programmers were ambitiously attempting to recreate sports in a somewhat realistic manner (given the limitations of the machines), but most of the tennis games were woeful.

-Match Point bucked the trend, with a fairly decent representation of a court and some surprisingly fast gameplay.
-Although it only had a single ‘swing racket’ control, it did enable you to change the nature of your shots depending on when you hit the ball, and you could provide extra power through striking it while moving forwards.
+Match Point bucked the trend, with a passable representation of a court and surprisingly fast gameplay.
+Although it only had a single ‘swing racket’ control, you could change the nature of your shots depending on when you hit the ball and provide extra power by striking it while moving forwards.
 You could say it was an 8-bit smash!
 (If you were into rubbish jokes.)

 4) Super Tennis (1991, SNES)

-We’re skipping forward a bit now, on account of most other retro-era tennis games being rubbish (Passing Shot!), weird (International 3D Tennis!) or just Match Point with prettier graphics.
+We’re skipping forward a bit now, because most other retro-era tennis games were poor (Passing Shot!), weird (International 3D Tennis!) or just Match Point with prettier graphics.

 In a sense, Super Tennis for the SNES initially resembled the last of those; but it soon became clear during play that if this game wasn’t made by Nintendo you’d be forgiven for thinking it a kind of proto-Virtua Tennis.
 You get plenty of shot types, arcade-oriented rallies, a touch of speech and even players desperately diving to make returns.

-Be warned, though: Super Tennis does have a demoralising take-no-prisoners approach to difficulty, unless we’re just getting old and losing our tennis-gaming skills - or just accurately mirroring what usually happens when an English Player ventures on to a court.
-Sadly, it's not included on the list of games included on the SNES Classic Mini.
-Shame.
+Be warned, though: Super Tennis has a demoralising take-no-prisoners approach to difficulty unless we’re getting old and losing our tennis-gaming skills – or just accurately mirroring what usually happens when an English player ventures on to a court.

 5) Virtua Tennis (1999/2000, arcade and Dreamcast)